bestander/ifttt-pi-pico-w-relay/README.md

 ### Gmail Hook Integration
 - Monitor specific Gmail labels or emails
 - When a matching email arrives:
-  - Sends a request to the Cloudflare Worker's `/trigger` endpoint
+  - Sends a request to the appropriate Cloudflare Worker endpoint
   - Can be configured to trigger on specific email subjects or content
 - Example triggers:
-  - Email with subject "Turn On Relay" -> Sets state to "on"
+  - Email with subject "Turn On Relay" -> Calls `/trigger_on`
-  - Email with subject "Turn Off Relay" -> Sets state to "off"
+  - Email with subject "Turn Off Relay" -> Calls `/trigger_off`

 ## Hardware Requirements